FGithaiga/Personal-Portfolio/README.md

-# 🌟 Ronny M - Data Science Portfolio Website
+# 🌟 Faith Githaiga- Data Science Portfolio Website

 Welcome to my personal Data Science portfolio website!
 This platform serves as a central hub where I showcase my background, technical skills, and the projects I’ve worked on as I grow in my journey as a **Junior Data Scientist**.